Course Outline

 Course - WildFly Server Administration

-Instructor adjusted exercises, material, and pace to suit us, which was a great advantage.
+the instructor adapted the exercises, material, and pace to us, which was a great plus

 Damian Chocianowicz - Orange Szkolenia Sp. zo.o.